holepunchto/bare-module/README.md

 ## Packages

-A package is directory with a `package.json` file.
+A package is a directory with a `package.json` file.

 ### Fields